 People who missed the individual and family plan open enrollment could enroll in these plans at anytime throughout the year.
 Additionally, people who were trying to “bridge a gap” in coverage (example: going from an employer plan to an individual plan, or an employer plan to a NEW employer plan), could utilize these short term plans to cover themselves during that period of time.

-Short term health insurance plans are able to exclude certain benefits that “Obamacare” plans are their website required to contain (these requirements are called “essential health benefits”).
+Short term health insurance plans are able to exclude certain benefits that “Obamacare” plans are required to contain (these requirements are called “essential health benefits”).
 For example, a short term health insurance plan can exclude things like maternity, mental health benefits, and can also utilize pre-existing condition exclusions when underwriting the plan.
 For these reasons, short term health insurance plans have a tendency to be much less expensive than “Obamacare” plans.

 Recently, the Trump Administration officially released HHS/DOL guidance that expanded access to these plans nationwide, allowing people to participate in them for up to three years (instead of under 12 months).
 Also, the federal tax reform bill passed in December of 2017 removed the requirement for individuals to have health insurance, or pay a tax penalty.
 For these two reasons, there was anticipated to be MUCH more participation in short term health insurance plans, nationwide.